7 Reasons Your Inventory Optimization Software Is Not Working

 Inventory Optimization using Advanced Software

 But that is why we invented computers.
-New IO (Inventory Optimization) software is helping businesses to predict the unpredictable.
-With the proper tools, you can estimate your inventory levels to maximize profit and minimize waste.
-Modern software can account for many different variables, the potential outcomes and summarize the choices into a simple set of graphs and charts, allowing the user to pick the best model for their business for each of their product groups.
+New IO (Inventory Optimization) software is helping businesses predict the unpredictable.
+You can estimate your inventory levels with the proper tools to maximize profit and minimize waste.
+Further, Modern software can account for many variables and potential outcomes and summarize the choices into simple graphs and charts, allowing the user to pick the best model for their business for each product group.

 Single and Multi-Echelon Inventory Optimization

 On the whole, IO technology can be divided into two broad categories: single-echelon software and multi-echelon software.
 These categories are surprisingly self-explanatory.
 Single-echelon software can handle inventory estimates for stand-alone operations – a single distributing plant, for instance.
-Multi-echelon software, on the other hand, is ideal for predicting inventory needs for multi-tiered operations – say the aforementioned distributing plant comprises a single hub in a company composed of a network of specialized hubs, each with its own optimal inventory levels.
-To put it another way: Single-echelon software can regulate traffic on Interstate 40, whereas multi-echelon software can regulate traffic on the country’s entire Interstate system.
+On the other hand, multi-echelon software is ideal for predicting inventory needs for multi-tiered operations – say, the aforementioned distributing plant comprises a single hub in a company composed of a network of specialized hubs, each with its optimal inventory levels.
+Put another way: Single-echelon software can regulate traffic on Interstate 40, whereas multi-echelon software can regulate traffic on the country’s entire Interstate system.

 Read this Top Inventory Optimization Download

-The most advanced tools are useless, however, if they are not used properly.
-The first step, then, in applying IO technology successfully is to identify the software that best suits the needs of your business.
-In an online article in Supply Chain, Marisa Brown insisted that your IO technology should focus on two goals – reducing inventory investment and improving customer service.
+However, the most advanced tools are only helpful if used properly.
+The first step in successfully applying IO technology is identifying the software that best suits your business’s needs.
+In an online article in Supply Chain, Marisa Brown insisted that your IO technology should focus on reducing inventory investment and improving customer service.
 Once you have determined which technology will help you achieve those two goals, you can apply IO technology and software accordingly.

-As Brown put it, “The process – not the technology – is the key….”
+As Brown said, “The process – not the technology – is the key….”

-Inventory Optimization – nine syllables, two words, one concept.
+Inventory Optimization consists of nine syllables, two words, and one concept.
 Having the appropriate inventory at the crucial moment can be the difference between being in the black – or the red.
 IO technology helps you to stay a step ahead of the competition in an increasingly complex global market.

 Inventory Optimization Software Has 7 Questions You Need to Ask

-Modern Inventory Optimization software will meet significantly higher expectations when compared to legacy software.
-While legacy software will try to give the appearance of being effective, easy to use inventory optimization, the key detail to review is the data your legacy software requires to run.
+Modern Inventory Optimization software will meet significantly higher expectations than legacy software.
+While legacy software will try to give the appearance of being effective, easy-to-use inventory optimization, the key detail to review is the data your legacy software requires to run.

 What data fields does your inventory optimization software need to calculate the most profitable amount of inventory to carry?
-Answers to these questions will highlight your opportunities or where your current inventory optimization software and processes are lacking benefits.
+Answers to these questions will highlight your opportunities or where your current inventory optimization software and processes lack benefits.

 - How does your inventory optimization software group the optimization – by supplier and product group or just a group?

-- Does your inventory optimization software review purchase order line and header costs, acquisition and carry costs?
+- Does your current inventory optimization software provide purchase order line and header costs and acquisition and carry costs?

-- Does your system account for your suppler minimum to ship (quantity & dollar requirements to ship) when calculating the optimized amount of inventory to carry?
+- Does your system account for your supplier’s minimum shipping requirements (quantity and dollar requirements to ship) when calculating the optimized amount of inventory to carry?

 - How does your Inventory Optimization software plan for service goals and account for gross margin and lost sales?

-- Does your inventory optimization provide a list of options and costs if you cannot meet the most profitable choice?
+- Does your inventory optimization list options and costs if you cannot meet the most profitable choice?

 - Can you set up alerts that tell you when the optimization math has changed?

-- Finally, are the results shown as a data grid and graph with choices set up on one page for end to end visibility or are you forced to page through a collections of pages?
+- Finally, are the results shown as a data grid and graph with choices displayed on one page for end-to-end visibility, or are you forced to page through a collection of pages?

 Finding the Right Inventory Optimization Questions